Olex2/Olex2Manual/GettingAroundOlex2/03_command_line_options.md

 name	Change the atom types of the selected atoms

 compaq   This will assemble a fragmented structure.
-Also `@compaq -a`
+Also `CODE compaq -a`

 fuse	Show the asymmetric unit only